ritvij-saxena/receipt-processor-flask/README.md

 [Fetch Rewards Challenge](https://github.com/fetch-rewards/receipt-processor-challenge)

 ## Features
+- V1 (1776c277634658c46e1469b24de794bc0d05aaa6)
   - Process receipts submitted in JSON format.
   - Calculate points based on several criteria, including:
     - Alphanumeric characters in the retailer name.
     - Total amount conditions.
     - Number of items in the receipt.
     - Specific rules related to item descriptions, purchase date, and time.
+- V2
+  - In this version, I added a new feature where for every first, second, and third receipts submitted, we award the user with 1000, 500, 250 additional points respectively.
+  - This changes the existing endpoints.
+    - **POST** `/receipts/process` becomes **POST** `/receipts/process?user_id=<user_id>`
+    - Added a new controller called `user_controller.py`
+      - **POST** `/users/adduser`
+      - **GET** `/users/getuser`
+  - Refactored code `repository.py` split into `user_repository.py` and `receipt_repository.py`.

 ## Technologies Used